Public Sector Bids

 Local councils, universities, and police forces are also increasingly adopting the same requirement in their own tendering processes - so the mandate extends well beyond central government in practice.

-The most common error - and the easiest for auditors to spot - is estimated data.
+The most common error, and the easiest for auditors to spot, is estimated data.
 You cannot approximate your Scope 1 (direct fuel combustion) and Scope 2 (purchased electricity) emissions.
 Your raw utility and fuel data must be converted using the latest official DEFRA conversion factors, and your methodology must align with the GHG Protocol.

 The fix: Use actual meter readings and fuel invoices.
 If you work with a specialist, they will process your raw data against current DEFRA factors - no guesswork involved.